Sudan's army chief appoints new ruling council, led by himself | Politics

 Sudan's army chief appoints new ruling council, led by himself

-The new 14-member Sovereign Council, for which one member is yet to be named, includes civilians representing Sudan's regions but none from the Forces of Freedom and Change (FFC) political coalition that had been sharing power with the military since 2019.
+The new 14-member Sovereign Council, for which one member is yet to be confirmed, includes civilians representing Sudan's regions but none from the Forces of Freedom and Change (FFC) political coalition that had been sharing power with the military in a democratic transition since 2019.
 Burhan's deputy will remain Mohamed Hamdan Dagalo, commander of the powerful paramilitary Rapid Support Forces (RSF), with both men keeping roles they held before the coup.

-Sudan's army chief Abdel Fattah al-Burhan has formed a new transitional council, headed by himself, to lead the country following the military takeover late last month, state media reported on Thursday.
-The new 14-member Sovereign Council, for which one member is yet to be named, includes civilians representing Sudan's regions but none from the Forces of Freedom and Change (FFC) political coalition that had been sharing power with the military since 2019.
+Sudan's army chief Abdel Fattah al-Burhan on Thursday named a new transitional council, headed by himself, to lead the country following the military takeover late last month, shrugging off domestic and international pressure to reverse the coup.
+The new 14-member Sovereign Council, for which one member is yet to be confirmed, includes civilians representing Sudan's regions but none from the Forces of Freedom and Change (FFC) political coalition that had been sharing power with the military in a democratic transition since 2019.

 Burhan's deputy will remain Mohamed Hamdan Dagalo, commander of the powerful paramilitary Rapid Support Forces (RSF), with both men keeping roles they held before the coup.
 The move is likely to harden opposition among civilian groups who have pledged to resist the takeover through a campaign of civil disobedience, strikes and mass rallies, the next of which is planned for Saturday.

+Sudan's ousted Information Minister Hamza Balloul called the announcement an extension of the coup.
+He said in a statement that he was “confident that the Sudanese people can defeat the coup and continue the transition."
+The Sudanese Congress Party, part of the FFC, vowed to oppose and resist the coup "at all costs."

-The council also includes representatives of rebel groups that reached a peace deal with the government last year but had rejected the coup in a statement this week.
+The council also includes representatives of rebel groups that reached a peace deal with the government last year but had rejected the takeover in a statement this week.
 The Oct.
-25 takeover ended a power-sharing arrangement between the military and civilians set up after the overthrow of former president Omar al-Bashir in 2019, that was meant to lead to elections in late 2023.
+25 takeover ended a power-sharing arrangement between the military and civilians set up after the overthrow of former president Omar al-Bashir in 2019 that was meant to lead to elections in late 2023.

 Some senior civilians have been detained and Prime Minister Abdalla Hamdok has been under house arrest.
 The previous council had served as Sudan's collective head of state, alongside Hamdok's government which ran Sudan's day-to-day affairs.
 Burhan and Dagalo had been due to hand over its leadership to a civilian in the coming months.

-Mediation aimed at securing the release of detainees and a return to power sharing has stalled since the coup as the military moved to consolidate control. https://www.reuters.com/world/africa/sudans-military-rulers-draw-bashir-era-veterans-tighten-grip-2021-11-11 Political sources told Reuters on Thursday that there had been no progress in indirect contacts between Hamdok and the army.
-Hamdok told mediators that his position would be based on that of the FFC, which emerged from the uprising that toppled Bashir, the sources said.
-FFC representatives on Wednesday rejected negotiations https://www.reuters.com/world/africa/sudans-civilian-coalition-rejects-negotiations-with-military-2021-11-10 with the military.
+Mediation aimed at securing the release of detainees and a return to power sharing has stalled since the coup as the military moved to consolidate control.
+Political sources told Reuters on Thursday that there had been no progress in indirect contacts between Hamdok and the army.
+Aboulkassem Mohamed Burtum, the newly appointed council member for north Sudan, told Sky News it would apply the constitutional declaration that underlay the democratic transition.
+"We are civilians, the civilians are not only Hamdok," he said.

+Prior to Thursday's announcement, Burhan told Ugandan leader Yoweri Museveni that he was committed to dialogue with all political forces and the quick formation of a technocratic government, Burhan's office said.
+Burhan has denied carrying out a coup and promised elections in 2023.
+MEDIC ARRESTED

 The civil disobedience movement has been hampered by a blackout of mobile internet access across Sudan since Oct.
 25. A judge on Thursday issued a second instruction to telecoms firms Zain and MTN and local providers Sudatel and Canar to restore connections, pending the announcement of any damages to be paid to subscribers.